ichynul/la-a-duo/README.md

 `$ php artisan laaduo:{action} {prefix?}`

-if no prefix, for all
+If no prefix, for all

 `$ php artisan laaduo:install admin1`